maxnfrankel/hologram-algorithms/README.md

 where $I_m$ is the intensity at the $m^{th}$ trap coordinate $(x_m,y_m)$, and $\langle I \rangle$ denotes the average over $m$.

+Each algorithm boils to a maximization problem.
+To maximize the fraction of the total light sent to traps, or $e$, we simply seek to maximize the sum of the magnitudes of the electric field at each trap with respect to the 768x768 SLM pixels, each of which is treated as a single variable.
+The maximization is done with increasing accuracy for RM, S, SR, and GS.

+For GAA, we seek to maximize a combination of both the sum of electric field amplitudes at traps and their product.
+Maximizing the product of the electric field amplitudes creates a bias towards maximizing the uniformity, as the greatest possible "volume" is created when the "surface area" is as small as possible.
+In other words, for a certain total amount of light, the product of the magnitude of the electric field at each trap is maximized when the energy is uniformly distributed between the different traps.

 The numerically simulated performance of my algorithms compared to the performance recorded by Leonardo et al. is shown in the tables below.
 The algorithms were used to create holgram of a 10x10 grid of traps for a 768x768 pixel SLM.

 algorithm | e (theirs) | u (theirs) | $\sigma$ (theirs)